TW-MathOnline/mathonline/readme.md

 # Mathonline

-## Project Setup
+## Initial Project Setup

 Ensure that the database has been initialized with the schema.
 Refer to "How to init database".

-Run `docker-compose -f dev-docker-compose.yml -p mathonline_dev up` to start PostgreSQL, pgAdmin
+- Run `docker-compose -f setup/dev-docker-compose.yml -p mathonline_dev up` to start PostgreSQL, pgAdmin

-Run `npm install` to install deps
+- Run `npm install` to install deps

+- Refer to `How to init database`

-Run `npm run dev` to concurrently launch api and webserver.
+- Run `npm run dev` to concurrently launch api and webserver.

 ## How to init database

 Run `cd mo-graphql-api`
 Run `npm run force-init-db`

+Optional:

+- Run `dev:seed` to insert development data into db

 # Techstack Documentation